AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/media-sets.md

 # Image, Swatch, Spin, and Mixed Media Sets {#media-sets}

 Moving beyond single images for dynamic sizing and zoom, Dynamic Media Classic set collections allow for a richer online experience.
-This chapter will explore how to create the following rich media sets in Dynamic Media Classic:
+This section of the tutorial will explore how to create the following rich media sets in Dynamic Media Classic:

 - Image Set
 - Swatch Set